Mark-CLi/Discord_YT_Bot/README.md

+# YTBot 1.1 Update
+A Music Bot By Mark

+## New Features

+- **Added Command** `!ythelp` command, this will show as an embed message of all available command
+- **Discord Token** Discord token get read from `Discord_Token.txt` instead of showing in the .py file itself for security

 # YTBot 1.0 Update
-A Music Bot By Mark

 ## New Features